 - Soil replacement and revegetation of a wetlands and uplands area east of the site.

-On September 4, 1997, EPA completed a final inspection at the site and determined that the PRPs had constructed the remedy in accordance with the September 1987 ROD and the August 1995 ESD.
-On September 15, 1997, EPA documented in a Preliminary Close Out Report that all construction was completed at the site.
-EPA approved the final Operation and Maintenance (O&M) Plan and final Construction Completion Report.
-The First, Second, and Third Five-Year Review Reports were issued in 1998, 2003, and 2008, respectively.
+On September 4, 1997, U.S. EPA completed a final inspection at the site and determined that the PRPs had constructed the remedy in accordance with the September 1987 ROD and the August 1995 ESD.
+On September 15, 1997, U.S. EPA documented in a Preliminary Close Out Report that all construction was completed at the site.
+U.S. EPA approved the final Operation and Maintenance (O&M) Plan and final Construction Completion Report.
+The First and Second Five-Year Review Reports were issued in 1998 and 2003, respectively.

-EPA issued a second ESD on September 10, 2010, which documents the requirement for institutional controls (ICs) at the site.
-EPA has concluded that the soil, capped area, slurry wall, and groundwater should be subject to use restrictions to ensure long-term protectiveness.
-The 2010 ESD requires ICs to restrict the area of the site that contains the cap, slurry wall, solidification/fixation zone, extraction and treatment systems, and monitoring wells.
+U.S. EPA issued a second ESD on September 10, 2010, which documents the requirement for the implementation of Institutional Controls (ICs) at the Site to ensure long-term protectiveness.
+ICs are non-engineered instruments such as administrative and legal controls that are designed to minimize the potential for human exposure to contamination and to protect the integrity of the remedy.
+ICs are required for any areas which do not allow for unlimited use or unrestricted exposure to humans.
+U.S. EPA has concluded that the soil, capped area, slurry wall, and groundwater should be subject to use restrictions to ensure long-term protectiveness.
+Therefore, the ESD was signed to provide for ICs to restrict the area of the Site that contains the cap, slurry wall, solidification/fixation zone, extraction and treatment systems, and monitoring wells at the Site.

-Subsequent to the 2010 ESD, the PRPs submitted an IC Work Plan in August 2011 and prepared a Draft Restrictive Covenant (DRC) for the site.
-Since the site is currently owned by the State of Michigan, the State is signatory on the DRC.
-The DRC is expected to be recorded with Macomb County by early summer 2014.
+The PRPs submitted an IC Work Plan for the Site in August 2011.
+A Draft Restrictive Covenant (DRC) is being drafted by the PRPs, following MDEQ DRC guidance.
+Since the Site is currently owned by the State of Michigan, the State will also be signatory on the DRC, which is expected to be finalized by March 2012.

 ContactsRemedial Project Manager, U.S. EPA